 Prior to joining Orrick, Hiroki worked at O’Melveny’s Tokyo office as a counsel where he mainly worked on cross border M&A.

 Yumiko Ohta, partner in the Orrick's Tokyo office, is a member of the Employment Law Group.
-Yumiko focuses mainly on employment law advice as well as various corporate transactions including compliance, corporate governance, mergers and acquisitions, joint ventures, litigation and general corporate transactions.Yumiko also has international trade expertise in areas such as customs rules and export controls.
+Yumiko focuses mainly on employment law advice as well as various corporate transactions including compliance, corporate governance, mergers and acquisitions, joint ventures, litigation and general corporate transactions.

 Before joining Orrick, Yumiko was an associate at Tanabe & Partners and advised clients in corporate transactions and employment law as well as represented clients in civil and family cases.
-Also, she has experience serving as an outside auditor for Japanese corporations.
+She has experience serving as a statutory auditor for Japanese corporations.
 Prior to practicing law, she worked at Mitsubishi Corporation for seven years.
 While there, she was involved in LNG projects and other global business.